DAI Global: Incidents

 On September 26, 2010, Linda Norgrove and three Afghan colleagues were kidnapped in the Chawkay (aka Tsawkay, Sawkay) district of eastern Kunar Province.
 Ambushed by members of the Taliban on the main highway from Jalalabad to Asadabad, Norgrove and others were eventually taken into the Dewegal Valley within the Chowkai District by their captors.
 Eventually, a rescue attempt was carried out by Navy SEALs, from the Naval Special Warfare Development Group (also known as Navy SEAL Team 6), a unit used for high-risk counter-terrorist operations.
-Norgorve was wounded in the action, received emergency medical treatment and was evacuated by helicopter, but died from her injuries.
+Norgrove was wounded in the action, received emergency medical treatment and was evacuated by helicopter, but died from her injuries.

 In December 2009, Alan Phillip Gross was detained by Cuban authorities after attempting to distribute satellite communications equipment.
 He was principal of a small business called JBDC, working as a subcontractor on a USAID project.
 The Supreme Court of Cuba sentenced Gross to 15 years of imprisonment despite diplomatic pressure from high level American officials.
 Gross was released in December 2014 at the same time as other prisoners were released on both sides (US and Cuba) and announcement of planned resumption of diplomatic relations.